 “A novel of gravitas that will be remembered for laying the first few stones that built up a new genre.”

 Madame Chartreuse Sweet 66’s is unlike any book you have read.
-The novel is a 54,000 word long oeuvre of literary fiction, bravely moving into unheralded territory as a work of literary expression.
-It explores ethical and moral relativism, language and power, deontological ethics, absurdism, the role of feminine power, and how men exploit feminine power while not acknowledging the existence of it.
-The work questions the moral authority found in Judeo-Christian values, the philosophy of friendship, and impresses with its application of humanistic and classical studies.
-Its concepts are weft in-between myriad threads of modern prose, elements of magical realism, metaphor, primary-process and a unique style.
-It crystallizes the authors thickly wrought out concepts within the texture of its own syntax and style.
+The novel is a 54,000-word-long oeuvre of literary fiction, bravely moving into unheralded territory as a work of literary expression.
+It explores ethical and moral relativism, language and power, deontological ethics, absurdism, the role of feminine power, and how men exploit feminine power while not acknowledging its existence.
+The work questions the moral authority found in Judeo-Christian values and the philosophy of friendship.
+It impresses with its application of humanistic and classical studies.
+Its concepts are weft in-between myriad threads of modern prose, elements of magical realism, metaphor, primary process, and unique style.
+It crystallizes the author’s thickly wrought-out concepts within the texture of its syntax and style.

 The work speaks for itself in terms of social importance in our society.
 It was viewed as a “whole” composition during its construction, never the first 5 pages, never with the aim of facile amusement, and never as a vehicle to generate sales for personal profit.

 (10% of which are going to help those who are wanting and waiting for representation.)